KRLD-FM

-The station airs local sports talk shows most of the day and evening, and carries nationally syndicated programming from CBS Sports Radio during the late night and overnight hours.
+The station airs local sports talk shows most of the day and evening, and carries nationally syndicated programming from Infinity Sports Network during the late night and overnight hours.
 KRLD-FM is the flagship station of the Dallas Cowboys Radio Network and the Texas Rangers Radio Network.
 Some early hours on weekends are paid brokered programming.
-In the sports radio format, KRLD-FM's chief rival is Sportsradio 1310/96.7 The Ticket.
+In the sports radio format, KRLD-FM's chief rival is Cumulus-owned Sportsradio 1310/96.7 The Ticket.

 KRLD-FM broadcasts in HD Radio.
-It carries the all-news/talk format of its sister station 1080 KRLD on its HD 2 subchannel.
-Its HD 3 subchannel is devoted to coverage of the Dallas Cowboys football team, with additional programming from the CBS Sports Radio.
+It carries the news/talk format of its sister station 1080 KRLD on its HD 2 subchannel.
+Its HD 3 subchannel is devoted to coverage of the Dallas Cowboys football team, with additional programming from the Infinity Sports Network (formerly CBS Sports Radio).